filswan/swan-client/README.md

   * Created: Tasks are created successfully first time on Swan platform or tasks with `ActionRequired` status have been modified to fullfill the autobid qualification.
   * Assigned: Tasks have been assigned to storage providers manually by users or automatically by autobid module.
   * ActionRequired: Task with autobid mode on,in other words,`bid_mode` set to `1` and `public_deal` set to `true`, have some information missing or invalid in the [task-name.csv],which cause the failure of automatically assigning storage providers.
 Action are required to fill in or modify the file and then update the task information on Swan platform with the new csv file.
-  * DealSent: Tasks have been sent to storage providers after task being assigned.
+  * DealSent: Tasks have been sent to storage providers after tasks being assigned.

 ### Offline Deal